English Grammar Tenses!

 - The servant swept the room only a few minutes ago.

-- He works me up at seven.
+- He wakes me up at seven.

 - The horse did not eat grass.